More Featured Speakers for the 2019 California HR Conference Announced!

 The Professionals In Human Resources Association (PIHRA) is dedicated to the continuous enhancement of human resources through networking, learning, and advocacy.
 We serve the human resources industry with 17 chapters in the counties of Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
 As the largest affiliate of the Society for Human Resources Management (SHRM), PIHRA represents more than 4,000 individual members.
 In 2019, PIHRA is celebrating its 75th anniversary.

-Register to attend the 2019 California HR Conference before Feb 28th to reserve your spot at Preview prices!
+Register to attend the 2019 California HR Conference before May 31st to reserve your spot with Early Bird prices!